doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 > Note: I chose melodic so that the base operating system would match my desired destination ros2 version of eloquent.

-I've chosen to install my packages in to the `/opt/ros/melodic` directory.
+I've chosen to install my packages in the `/opt/ros/melodic` directory.
 This makes it easier to copy and source in the resulting `ros1_bridge` image.
 If you choose to put the ros install directory somewhere else, you'll need to add additional environment variables for that workspace in the `ros1_bridge` image.

 ### Build the ROS2 messages